felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://reactrouter.com/en/main/route/loader
 ```

-Another important thing to notice is that ***when lazy-loading components, React Router Dom is going to call the lazy and the loader functions at the same time***, so by the time the browser finishes downloading the javascript to render the page it's highly possible the loader has finished run meaning the data will be available almost instantly.
+Another important thing to notice is that when lazy-loading components, React Router Dom is going to call the lazy and the loader functions at the same time, so by the time the browser finishes downloading the javascript to render the page it's highly possible the loader has finished run meaning the data will be available almost instantly.
 ## Integrating routes loaders and Tanstack Query

 Even though it's possible to use the router capabilities alone to make data available early in the application, it's even better to combine both and take advantage of their strengths.

-That said, ***the application can leverage the way loaders work and the moment they are run in the life cycle to prefetch resources using Tanstack Query***.
+That said, the application can leverage the way loaders work and the moment they are run in the life cycle to prefetch resources using Tanstack Query.

 ```ts
 import { createBrowserRouter } from 'react-router-dom'